A New Approximation Technique for Resource-Allocation Problems: Designing Overlay Multicast Networks For Streaming

 The background text here is largely borrowed from \cite{DBLP:conf/spaa/AndreevMMS03}.
 An overlay network can be represented as a tripartite digraph $N=(V,E)$.
 The nodes $V$ are partitioned into sets of entry points called sources ($S$), reflectors ($R$), and edge-servers or sinks ($D$).
 There are multiple commodities or streams, that must be routed from sources, via reflectors, to the sinks that are designated to serve that stream to end-users.
 Without loss of generality, we can assume that each source holds a single stream.
-Now given a set of streams and their respective edge-server destinations, a cheapest possible overlay network must be constructed subject to certain {\it capacity}, {\it quality}, and {\it reliability} requirements.
 There is a cost associated with usage of every link and reflector.
 There are capacity constraints, especially on the reflectors, that dictate the maximum total bandwidth (in bits/sec) that the reflector is allowed to send.
-The quality of a stream is directely related to whether or not an edge-server is able to reconstruct the stream without significant loss of accuracy.
-Therefore even though there is some loss threshold associated with each stream, at each edge-server only a maximum possible reconstruction-loss is allowed.
 To ensure reliability, multiple copies of each stream may be sent to the designated edge-servers.

 All these requirements can be captured by an integer program.
 Let us use indicator variable $z_{i}$ for building reflector $i$, $y_{i,k}$ for delivery of $k$-th stream to the $i$-th reflector and $x_{i,j,k}$ for delivering $k$-th stream to the $j$-th sink through the $i$-th reflector. $F_{i}$ denotes the fanout constraint for each reflector $i \in R$.
 Let $p_{x,y}$ denote the failure probability on any edge (source-reflector or reflector-sink).
 We transform the probabilities into weights: $w_{i,j,k}=-\log{(p_{k,i}+p_{i,j}-p_{k,i}p_{i,j})}$.
 Therefore, $w_{i,j,k}$ is the negative log of the probability of a commodity $k$ failing to reach sink $j$ via reflector $i$.
 On the other hand, if $\phi_{j,k}$ is the minimum required success probability for commodity $k$ to reach sink $j$, we instead use $W_{j,k}=-\log{(1-\phi_{j,k})}$.
 Thus $W_{j,k}$ denotes the negative log of maximum allowed failure. $r_i$ is the cost for opening the reflector $i$ and $c_{x,y,k}$ is the cost for using the link $(x,y)$ to send commodity $k$.
 Thus we have the IP (see Table \ref{table:spaa}).